Neats29/rustyOS/README.md

 # rustyOS
-A hobby operating system to learn [Rust](https://www.rust-lang.org/).
+A hobby operating system to learn low-level programming and [Rust](https://www.rust-lang.org/).